Exercises – Long Day#

 Describe in your own words the sets \(\Bbb{R} \setminus \Bbb{Q}\) and \(\Bbb{Z} \setminus \Bbb{N}\,.\)

-Exercise 2: Rules of Calculation for Set Operations#
+Exercise 4: Rules for Set Operations#

 Question a#